By Holly Reisem Hanna

 1. Kid’s Swim Instructor

 Do you enjoy being outdoors?
 Do you enjoy teaching?
 Then perhaps being a children’s swim instructor is your calling.
 Infant Swimming Resource (ISR) offers a home business opportunity where you can train for a career as survival swim instructor for babies, toddlers, and preschoolers.
-Teaching a baby or child with this method take 3 – 5 weeks.
+Teaching a baby or child with this method takes 3 – 5 weeks.
 Lessons are given Monday through Friday, with each session being 10 minutes in length.
 ISR lessons cost $85.00 a week, so if you had ten students, your weekly earnings would be $850 per week.

 2. Local Tour Guide with Vayable

 Do you love history?
-Do you have an extensive knowledge of your city or cool things to do around town?
+Do you have extensive knowledge of your city or cool things to do around town?
 Then maybe being a local tour guide through Vayable can get you outside.
 Vayable Insiders make money by creating unique experiences for groups of people.
 Some of the top guides charge $175 per person for a 3-hour tour.
 Give your tour once a day, five days a week, and you could earn $4,375 with just five attendees on each tour — not bad!

 3. Bike Currier with Postmates

 Are you task oriented?
 Do you love to get outside and ride your bike?
 Then consider joining forces with Postmates.
 With Postmates you can use your bike, scooter, motorcycle, or even your car to pick up items and deliver them to customers.
 With Postmates you earn the majority of the delivery fee — plus 100% of tips.
-According to their website, most Postmates earn $25 an hour and payouts can be collected weekly.
+According to their website, most Postmates earn $25 an hour and payouts are collected weekly.

 Looking for more opportunities like this?
 Check out Uber EATS where you can get paid for delivering packages and food via your bike, scooter, or car!